vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 Although it is extremely advised to learn, understand and apply these patterns, not all of them are entirely necessary to work on a N-Layer Architecture.

-## The Design Patterns that matter.
+## The Design Patterns That Matter.